Bialy (bread): Overview

 A chewy yeast roll bearing similarity to the bagel, the bialy has a diameter of up to 15 cm.
-Unlike a bagel, which is boiled before baking, a bialy is simply baked, and instead of a hole in the middle, it has a depression.
+Unlike a bagel, which is boiled before baking, a bialy is baked, and instead of a hole in the middle, it has a depression.
 It is also usually covered with onion flakes.
 Before baking, the depression is sometimes filled with diced onion and other ingredients, such as garlic, poppy seeds, or bread crumbs.

 Variations

-The bialy was brought to the United States by Polish Jewish immigrants in the late 1800s, and became a staple of Jewish bakeries in the Northeastern United States.
+The bialy was brought to the United States by Polish Jewish immigrants in the late 19th century, and became a staple of Jewish bakeries in the Northeastern United States.
 Bialys became a popular breakfast bread in New York City and its suburbs, especially among American Jews.
-Bialys are often made by bagel bakeries, but the bialy has failed to reach mainstream popularity.
-Preparing bialys in the traditional manner is time-consuming, so many bakeries now use dough mixers, as is common in bagel making.
-Bialys are considered an iconic New York City food, and can be difficult to find outside that area, but frozen bialys are sold under a number of brand names, such as Ray’s New York, in supermarkets across the US.
+Bagel bakeries often make bialys, but they have failed to reach mainstream popularity.
+Traditionally, preparing bialys is time-consuming, so many bakeries now use dough mixers, as is common in bagel making.
+Bialys are considered an iconic New York City food, and can be difficult to find outside that area, but frozen bialys are sold under several brand names, such as Ray's New York, in supermarkets across the US.